orionzhou/biomap/README.md

   * `rFPKM`: raw FPKM calculated using rCPM and gene exon length
   * `CPM`: CPM calculated by edgeR (`CPM = rCPM / normFactor`)
   * `FPKM`: FPKM calculated using CPM and gene exon length
+* ta - tibble with allele-specific read counts
+  * `SampleID`: bm001 - bm467
+  * `gid`: AGP_v4 Gene ID
+  * `n0`, `n1`: number of reads supporting the paternal and maternal allele
+  * `ncft`: number of reads with 'conflicting' evidence supporting both the paternal and maternal alleles, this is rare and most often caused by mis-alignment around InDel regions.